Lea-MM/Python-Exercises/README.md

 # Python-Exercises
-A collection of algorithm and data structure problems solved in Python.
+This repository contains a collection of coding problems solved in Python.

+## 🎯 Goals
+- Practice and improve Python programming skills.
+- Build a personal archive of solved coding problems.
+- Prepare for technical interviews and assessments.
+- Track progress and revisit problems for optimization.